Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 * As a first time visitor, i want to easily understand what type of game it is that i am playing and what the aim of the game is with a clear instruction of the game present.
 I also want to know my progress of how i am doing in the game and when i complete it, i am presented with feed back of how i done in the game with an option to play again.

-### Existing User goals:
+### Visting User goals:

-* As an existing user to the game, i want to keep practicsing the game and understand how long it takes for me to complete, aswell as how many attempts i need to end up completing the game that way i can test how good my memory is.
+* As a visiting user to the game, i want to keep practicsing the game and understand how long it takes for me to complete, aswell as how many attempts i need to end up completing the game that way i can test how good my memory is.

 ## Features